DavidAJohnston/DecentralizedApplications/README.md

 crowd-sale are selling access to software for the users of that software.
-The private keys associated with the tokens that the users purchase are literally the passwords that the users need to access a DApp’s software.
+The private keys associated with the tokens that the users purchase are literally the passwords that the users need to access a Dapp’s software.
 From a tax perspective, those holding tokens are holding digital property.
-If the tokens have no market value outside of their use in the DApp, it is hard to determine their actual value.
+If the tokens have no market value outside of their use in the Dapp, it is hard to determine their actual value.

-Because very few jurisdictions have publicly given guidance on how tokens issued by DApps will be treated from a regulatory and tax perspective, legal expert in the particular jurisdictions should be consulted.
+Because very few jurisdictions have publicly given guidance on how tokens issued by Dapps will be treated from a regulatory and tax perspective, legal expert in the particular jurisdictions should be consulted.

 ### Non-profit organization

-There are no legal entities required for a DApp to operate because it is not a company.
+There are no legal entities required for a Dapp to operate because it is not a company.
 Owners of tokens do not need to be represented by a corporation and contributor do not need any specific legal entity either.
-However, sometimes tokens are issued by a non-profit organization that will never receive financial benefits from the DApp.
+However, sometimes tokens are issued by a non-profit organization that will never receive financial benefits from the Dapp.
 Such an organization will have the following responsibilities:

 1. Issuance of initial tokens
 2. Holding of developer tokens
 3. Management of bounty payments
-4. Determining the DApp direction
+4. Determining the Dapp direction

 Ideally, the non-profit organization will make decisions in a decentralized manner, using a “proof of stake” voting mechanism for any decision.

-Best practices for creating a DApp and Frequently Asked Questions
+Best practices for creating a Dapp and Frequently Asked Questions
 -----------------------------------------------------------------

-### What qualifies a software application as a DApp?
+### What qualifies a software application as a Dapp?

 1. The application must be completely open-source, it must operate autonomously, with no entity controlling the majority of its tokens,